apache/flink/docs/dev/libs/cep.md

 ### After Match Skip Strategy

 For a given pattern, there can be many successful matches as data stream flows.
 In order to control how to restart the match process after a successful match, we need to specify the skip strategy called `AfterMatchSkipStrategy`.
-There're four types of skip strategy, listed as follows:
+There're four types of skip strategies, listed as follows:

 * <strong>*SKIP_TO_NEXT_EVENT*</strong>: Restart a new match process after the first event of the current match.
 * <strong>*SKIP_PAST_LAST_EVENT*</strong>: Restart a new match process after after the last event of the current match.